Lea-fish/Leafish/README.md

 Multi-protocol Minecraft-compatible client written in Rust.

-If you want to communicate with us you can do so on this matrix channel #leafish:matrix.org
+If you want to communicate with us you can do so here: https://matrix.to/#/#leafish:matrix.org

 ## Images